 The policy defines sexual assault as an offence and applies to situations involving students.
 To make a complaint under this policy, contact Deanne Fisher, Associate Vice-President Students at 416-977-6000, Ext.
 2850, or firstname.lastname@example.org.

 Click here to read the statement from President Diamond on It's Never Okay: An Action Plan to Stop Sexual Violence and Harassment.

-As part of OCAD U’s broader strategy to prevent and respond to sexual and gender-based violence on campus, in February 2015 a Working Group was struck to review and respond to Premier Wynne’s Action Plan on Sexual Violence and Harassment, to develop OCAD U’s Sexual Assault Protocol and to develop student orientation information to build awareness of intersecting forms of violence and consent culture.
+As part of OCAD U’s broader strategy to prevent and respond to sexual and gender-based violence on campus, in February 2015 a Working Group was struck to review and respond to Premier Wynne’s Action Plan on Sexual Violence and Harassment, to develop OCAD U’s Sexual Violence Policy and protocol, and to develop student orientation information to build awareness of intersecting forms of violence and consent culture.